dummifiedme/TheNotebook/NotesVault/Evolution, Ecology and Behaviour - Yale University.md

 * Genetic Drift
 * Darwin - Beagle - Origin of Species
 	* 22 year old - medicine drop out - interested in beetles.
-	* Went on voyage onboard Beagle with F
+	* Went on voyage onboard Beagle with Fitzerald.
 	* Tried to notice the differences in same animals/birds across the location
 	* Came back to London with many evidences/collectibles.
 	* Sea-Sickness -- never went again to ships 😝